egor7/blog-1/csv/csv.md

 Position-based reference creates fragile code.
 Processing CSV by these Linux commands is great for prototyping and for quick analysis but you hit the limits once your codebase starts increasing or you share scripts with other colleagues.
 No wonder that in SQL the position-based column reference is limited and discouraged.

 The huge advantage of Linux command-line tools is that no installation is required.
-Your shell script will likely run on other's Linux systems Familiarity with tools readily available in Linux is useful, but they should often be avoided for complex, long-lived, tasks.
+Your shell script will likely run on other's Linux systems.
+Familiarity with tools readily available in Linux is useful, but they should often be avoided for complex, long-lived, tasks.

 ### CSVKit